iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 Flashing PX4 to Your Flight Controller
 ======================================

 Once built, you must program your flight controller with your compiled ``.px4`` file.
 To do this, open QGroundControl, go to the vehicle settings menu, and enter the 'Firmware' menu.
 Once there, plug in your board, select the 'Advanced Settings' checkbox, and then the 'Custom Firmware' option.
-If QGroundControl does not show a pop-up, try unplugging all other USB devices that it might confuse as a flight control board before attempting to plug your flight control board in again.
+If QGroundControl does not show a pop-up, try unplugging all other USB devices that QGroundControl might confuse as a flight control board before attempting to plug your flight control board in again.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/custom_firmware.png
     :align: center